The 2nd article in the series: 7 reasons to choose organic – an in-depth look at the issue of organic vs conventional produce.

 A 2010 article by David Zilberman of University of California Berkeley, and others, assessed economic benefits for farmers who’ve taken up GM crops.
 The authors pointed out that while experts predicted insect resistant (IR) crops would show higher yields and reduced pesticide use, it was thought that HT traits would reduce damage to crops but not necessarily boost overall yield.

-As more land is planted to single large crops such as corn or soy, the increased supply reduces the price farmers get for their crop.
+However, as more land is planted to single large crops such as corn or soy, the increased supply reduces the price farmers get for their crop.
 The idea is that for most this should balance out against reduced costs, but benefits have fluctuated for US farmers.

 Importantly, Zilberman’s report notes that the majority of the economic benefits accrue to the ‘innovators’ (the seed and chemical companies) who see 5%-30% more economic gains than do the farmers.

-Narrowing the farmer’s seed options increases risks
+Narrowing the farmer’s seed options increases risks of crop failure

 Increasing the quantity of cropping area planted with GM seeds has further intensified monocultivation in the sense that where GE seeds predominate genetic variety is narrowed.